Canada beats Norway 5-0 at world hockey championship

+A dynamite power play, and a little bit of attitude, got Canada back on the winning track at the world hockey championship.

-Colton Parayko scored twice as Canada clinched first place in its preliminary-round group with a 5-0 win over Norway on Monday at the world hockey championship.
+Colton Parayko scored twice as Canada clinched first place in its preliminary-round group with a 5-0 win over Norway on Monday.

 Both of Parayko’s goals came on the power play as Canada went 4-for-5 with the man advantage.
 Brayden Schenn and Ryan O’Reilly also scored with Canada a man up, while Mark Scheifele added an even-strength goal.